 1. Brother Project Runway PC420 PRW

 The Brother Project Runway PC420PRW is for quilters who want a machine with all the bells and whistles.
-This computerized option costs a bit less than $400, and has a whole range of great functions to build all your dream quilts.
+This computerized option costs a bit less, and has a whole range of great functions to build all your dream quilts.
 The built-in stitch library contains an astounding 294 stitch styles, with custom stitches and several lettering types available.
 The massive library of stitches and the full suite of automatic features makes for a highly versatile sewing experience, and a very user-friendly machine.

 The Brother Project Runway PC420 PRW includes everything a quilter needs, then some.
 The included accessory pouch contains the usual suspects: a seam ripper, a package of needles, a twin needle, a cleaning brush, two screwdrivers, three spool caps, and an extra spool pin.
 It also includes a few bonus items: an eyelet punch, sheets for designing custom stitches, a knee lifter, and a hard, protective cover.
 Finally, 294 stitches would be nothing without snap-on feet to match them…